Mohamed-Esmat/natours-demo-website/README.md

 # 🌿 Natours — Nature Tours Website

 > A beautifully animated, fully responsive website for a fictional nature tour company.
-> Built with cutting-edge CSS features — no JavaScript needed! 😎
+> Built with cutting-edge SCSS features — no JavaScript needed! 😎

 ---

 ## 📌 Overview

 **Natours** is a fictional company that offers adventure tours in nature.
-This elegant and modern website showcases interactive animations, custom UI components, and sleek transitions — all created with **pure HTML and CSS**.
+This elegant and modern website showcases interactive animations, custom UI components, and sleek transitions — all created with **pure HTML and SCSS**.

 This project was crafted from scratch as a key part of an advanced CSS course, focusing on real-world techniques like: